RachWalm/VolunteerVillage/README.md

 ## Introduction

+The volunteer village site was designed to be used by people in two roles.

+The first role is as a volunteer looking to provide voluntary assistance.
+The second is as a coordinator at Volunteer Village who's attempting to match people who are in need of assistance with appropriate assistance.
+The volunteer signs up and provides contact information and details of what kind of assistance they are able to provide and when they are free on a weekly basis in a profile form which is saved.

+The second role of coordinator can search the volunteers profiles to be given a list of people who can provide that type of assistance at that time.
+The coordinator also works with specific charities so has a section to record information on their charities for their own memory and if it needs to be cross-referenced/used by other coordinators.
+In this way coordinators can match charities (or individuals who contact the organisation) with volunteers and external to the site help them connect.

 ## UX design

+The aim is to have a landing page that is enthusiastic about volunteering.
+This should hook the volunteer without making it seem like hard work.
+From there a new user (coordinator or volunteer) can sign up, select their role and fill out a profile form.

+As a volunteer they can then see their profile, edit it and delete their personal details from the account, with the current functionality.

+As a coordinator you can activate accounts, modify and delete other coordinators / your own account.
+It is anticipated that this would be a small voluntary organisation so no HR/IT department to modify other coordinators - but joining or leaving or name changes would need to be operational by coordinators of each other.

+Next a coordinator will need to be able to search the list of volunteers by activity and when they are likely to be available, then read their contact details to contact them.
+So there is a search for volunteers, but this doesn't have any modification/creation/deletion function as their personal data is to stay under control of the volunteers.

+Coordinators will also activate the volunteer profiles.
+This is a manual check which has two purposes, to check it isn't a spam profile and to consider if there is already known opportunities for them to volunteer.

+Coordinators will also have their own charities that they work with, there is a section for them to record information in a text box about their charities.

+On every page there is the logo for volunteer village which is based around a helping hand coming out of the dark surrounded by holding hands circle motif and has the words volunteer village in the centre.
+This is mirrored in the favicon on the tab.

 ### Wireframes

-The [wireframes](document/initial-wireframes.pdf) that were built were for an index page to draw in the volunteer, for a volunteer profile page that can be created and updated by people wishing to volunteer, a page explaining how to use the system and a co-ordinators page.
+The initial [wireframes](document/initial-wireframes.pdf) that were built were for an index page to draw in the volunteer, for a volunteer profile page that can be created and updated by people wishing to volunteer, a page explaining how to use the system and a coordinators page.
 Some of these had both large monitor and small device setups displayed.
+Wireframes were not created for the nice to have pages at this stage such as the charities section and feedback and likes section.

 ### Relationship diagram